-If we seek and obtain approval to commercialize our product candidates outside of the United States, or otherwise engage in business outside of the United States, a variety of risks associated with international operations could materially adversely affect our business.
+If we seek and obtain approval to commercialize our product candidates outside of the United States, manufacture our product candidates outside of the United States, or otherwise engage in business outside of the United States, a variety of risks associated with international operations could materially adversely affect our business.

 In addition to Japan, China and Canada, we or our collaboration partners may decide to seek marketing approval for certain of our product candidates outside the United States or otherwise engage in business outside the United States, including entering into contractual agreements with third-parties.
-We expect that we will be subject to additional risks related to entering these international business markets and relationships, including:
+We currently utilize contract manufacturing organizations located outside of the United States to manufacture our active drug substance for tenapanor.
+We are subject to additional risks related to entering these international business markets and relationships, including:

-· different regulatory requirements for drug approvals in foreign countries;

-- differing United States and foreign drug import and export rules; - · reduced protection for intellectual property rights in foreign countries; - · unexpected changes in tariffs, trade barriers and regulatory requirements; - · different reimbursement systems, and different competitive drugs; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - · foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - · workforce uncertainty in countries where labor unrest is more common than in the United States; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - · potential liability resulting from development work conducted by these distributors; and - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters.
+- · different regulatory requirements for drug approvals in foreign countries; - · differing United States and foreign drug import and export rules; - · reduced protection for intellectual property rights in foreign countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - different reimbursement systems, and different competitive drugs; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - · foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the United States; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - potential liability resulting from development work conducted by these distributors; and - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters.